galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.md

 With FASTQE we can see we improved the quality of the bases in the dataset.

-We can also, or instead, check the quality-controlled data with FastQC.
+We can also, or instead, check the quality-controlled data with Falco.

 > <hands-on-title>Checking quality after trimming</hands-on-title>
 >
-> 1. {% tool [FASTQC](toolshed.g2.bx.psu.edu/repos/devteam/fastqc/fastqc/0.73+galaxy0) %} with the following parameters
+> 1. {% tool [Falco](toolshed.g2.bx.psu.edu/repos/iuc/falco/falco/1.2.4+galaxy0) %} with the following parameters
 >    - {% icon param-files %} *"Short read data from your current history"*: `Cutadapt Read 1 Output`
 >
 > 2. Inspect the generated HTML file